-ELIGIBLE APPLICANTS: The funds are available to Native American development organizations that have offered technical assistance services to pre-venture and established Native American businesses in Montana.
+ELIGIBLE APPLICANTS: The funds are available to Native American development organizations that offer technical assistance services to pre-venture and established Native American businesses in Montana.
 Additionally, those organizations that have been awarded NABA grants in the past should either demonstrate a history of submitting timely reports and meeting required performance targets or should provide a detailed plan demonstrating a commitment to meeting reporting, capacity building, and performance targets.

 GRANT AMOUNT: $20,000

 REQUIRED ACTIVITIES (applicants must demonstrate within their applications how they will complete the following activity requirements):

 - BUSINESS COUNSELING SERVICES-assist applicants in creating, writing, and implementing a business plan, establishing product or service cost structures, assisting with market analysis and feasibility resources, establishing realistic financial projections, or providing marketing and sales instruction and information.
 Note: NABAs should establish regular times to which they are available and can schedule business counseling and Indian Equity Fund Small Business application assistance.

 - INDIAN EQUITY FUND SMALL BUSINESS GRANT APPLICATION TECHNICAL ASSISTANCE - a minimum of six (6) Native American businesses must be assisted with developing and submitting a quality application through the online IEF application platform.

 - COMMERCIAL LOAN APPLICATION ASSISTANCE - assist Native American businesses (where applicable) with developing and submitting a commercial loan application such as those submitted to a community bank, a community-based lender, tribal loan program, or program such as USDA.